Have you, or a biker you know, been a motorcycle accident victim?

 As noted above, crashes involving bikes can be caused by the negligence of either or both parties.
 You may be able to recover fair compensation even when you are partly at fault, thanks to the personal injury laws of Texas.

-While the money won't make the pain go away, or compensate for the loss of enjoyment from life, or loss of consortium, it will be helpful in stabilizing your financial situation.
+While the money won't make the pain go away or compensate for the loss of enjoyment from life or loss of consortium, it will help stabilize your financial situation.

-This is why you must consult a good Houston motorcycle accident lawyer after a crash to see if you have a valid claim, and for proceeding with a motorcycle accident lawsuit if needed..
+This is why you must consult a good Houston motorcycle accident lawyer after a crash to see if you have a valid claim and to proceed with a motorcycle accident lawsuit if needed.
+Call our experienced Houston Motorcycle Accident Lawyer today for a free case review.

-For instance, if you were speeding on a motorcycle, and a car driver ran a red signal, a collision that results is the fault of both parties..
+For instance, if you were speeding on a motorcycle, and a car driver ran a red signal, a collision that results is the fault of both parties.
 However, the degree of fault of both negligent parties differs.
-As the biker, your degree of fault is less whereas the negligence of the motorist is more severe.
-A court may then distribute the fault between you and the motorist in a 10%/90% ratio.
+As the biker, your degree of fault is less, whereas the motorist's negligence is more severe.
+A court may then distribute the fault between you and the motorist in a 10/90 ratio.
 The actual distribution depends on several factors.

 In its pure form, comparative negligence allows you to recover compensation even when you are 99% at fault.
 Some states use modified forms of the rule.